ALU-BSE/edlearn.app/README.md

 The client-side application will then communicate with both the JSON Server (for general data) and the Node.js server (for authentication) via HTTP requests.

-## Future Enhancements

-The following features are planned for future development:

-* [List potential future features, e.g., more robust video progress tracking, commenting system, user profiles, instructor roles, course enrollment functionality, improved UI/UX, etc.]

 ## Known Issues and Limitations

 * Video progress tracking might have some inconsistencies or edge cases that need further refinement.
-* User enrollment is currently managed through manual updates in `db.json`.
-* [Mention any other known issues or limitations you are aware of.]

-## Contact

-[Your Name/Contact Information]